How to Turn the Tables on the Prosecution

 The BWCPA sets out the rules for how long body camera video evidence must be preserved and safeguarded by law enforcement.
 Unfortunately, the rules provide unreasonably short periods before the police can legally destroy this essential evidence.
 Experienced criminal defense lawyers will know how to force law enforcement to preserve this evidence when it might otherwise be destroyed or recorded over.
 Under the statute, police must only preserve “evidentiary audio and video recordings” for 30 days.
 Evidentiary audio and video include recordings of crimes, arrests, citations, searches, use of force, and confrontational encounters.
 Camera recordings that are the subject of an ongoing criminal investigation or an ongoing prosecution must be preserved until the completion of the legal proceedings.
 Without the intervention of a knowledgeable defense lawyer, the decision as to whether to preserve this critical evidence will be left up to the sole discretion of the police.
 Leaving the discretion to the police means that any evidence that shows your innocence will likely disappear unless your lawyer intervenes.

-Michigan law does not provide standardized rules for police departments regarding when to activate their body cams, and law enforcement agencies are permitted to set their own guidelines.
-The International Association of Chiefs of Police (IACP) recommends that body cameras be activated when they come into contact with citizens during official police business.
+Michigan law does not provide standardized rules for police departments regarding when to activate their police body cameras, and law enforcement agencies are permitted to set their own guidelines.
+The International Association of Chiefs of Police (IACP) recommends that police body cameras be activated when they come into contact with citizens during official police business.
 IACP further recommends that police advise other officers, emergency responders, and the public if they are being recorded.
-There are no penalties if an officer fails to activate the recorder; however, a defense lawyer will be able to show that the lack of recorded should be considered in favor of the defendant.
+There are no penalties if an officer fails to activate the recorder; however, a defense lawyer will be able to show that the lack of a recording should be considered in favor of the defendant.

 Using Evidence in the Defense of Felony and Misdemeanor Charges

-The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully defending clients and using law enforcement-collected evidence to win jury trials and file motions to dismiss charges.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully defending clients and using law enforcement-collected evidence, including footage from police body cameras, to win jury trials and file motions to dismiss charges.
 Where many lawyers assume evidence collected by police will support a conviction, skilled and creative lawyers know how to turn the tables in favor of the defense.
 If you are charged with or being investigated for a felony or misdemeanor offense and want to turn the tables and gain the advantage in court, call us today for a free consultation.
 We will find a way to help you!

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.